Union Pacific to adjust signal at Texas crash site

-SAN ANGELO, Texas, Dec 20 (Reuters) - Union Pacific Corp said on Thursday that it will adjust the signal system at the Midland, Texas, train crossing where four veterans were killed when a freight train the company operated slammed into a parade float last month.
+SAN ANGELO, Texas (Reuters) - Union Pacific Corp said on Thursday that it will adjust the signal system at the Midland, Texas, train crossing where four veterans were killed when a freight train the company operated slammed into a parade float last month.

 The company said that the crossing meets federal regulations but that it plans to “improve buffer time,” which it described as time beyond what is required for the signal system.